-My name is Helen Nugent and I am a freelance journalist, copywriter, proofreader, PR consultant and media trainer based in Manchester.
-My experience takes in a wide range of disciplines and subjects including news reporting, features writing, arts coverage, business journalism, corporate writing, lecturing and consultancy.
+My name is Helen Nugent and I am a freelance journalist, copywriter, proofreader, content provider, PR consultant, event host and media trainer based in Manchester.
+My experience takes in a wide range of disciplines and subjects including news reporting, features writing, arts coverage, business journalism, corporate writing, SEO, lecturing and consultancy.

-I have 18 years of experience writing news and features for the UK’s national newspapers, as well as editing and subbing.
+I have 20 years of experience writing news and features for the UK’s national newspapers, as well as editing and subbing.
 You will see my work in a wide variety of publications, both in print and online.
-Many of my articles appear in The Times, The Guardian, The Mail on Sunday and the i but I also write for, among others, The Big Issue in the North, the Yorkshire Post, the British Theatre Guide, Creative Tourist and the Manchester Salon.
-Three years ago, I founded a culture and enterprise online magazine about the North of England, Northern Soul.
-I am also a freelancer presenter and producer for BBC 5 live and BBC local radio.
-Most recently, I have been appointed Online Money Editor for The Spectator.
+Many of my articles have appeared in, among others, The Times, The Guardian, The Mail on Sunday and the i but I also write for a number of other outlets including The Big Issue in the North, the Yorkshire Post and the British Theatre Guide.
+Five years ago, I founded a culture and enterprise online magazine about the North of England, Northern Soul.
+I am also a freelancer presenter and producer and have worked for BBC 5 live, BBC local radio and Sky News.
+Most recently, I spent 18 months as Money Editor of The Spectator.

 I have been working as a journalist since 1998.
 Previous employers include Financial Times Business and Emap magazines.
 I spent ten years at The Times in London in a variety of roles including news reporter, politics correspondent based at The House of Commons, assistant news editor, transport correspondent, business writer, personal finance correspondent and night news editor.
 As a journalist at The Times, I covered everything from General Elections and local councils to company reports and murder trials.